 Hot Garage Ventilation

-Hot Garage Ventilation TIPS
+Hot Garage Ventilation Checklist

-- West-facing garage is worst
+- A west and a south-facing garage is worst

 - Engine, brakes and concrete radiate heat

-- Large fan to move air
+- Large fan needed to move air

-- Plan replacement air
+- Plan for replacement air

 - CLICK HERE to Get Tim's FREE & FUNNY Newsletter!

-DEAR TIM: The garage attached to my town home gets the full afternoon sun.
+DEAR TIM: The garage attached to my townhome gets the full afternoon sun.
 The temperature in the garage has reached 110 degrees at times this summer.

 There's some attic space above the front half of the garage and two bedrooms over the rear half of the garage both of which get very warm during the summer.